 "Mine!"
 Z reached after the plane.
 The other child moved away, and Z came to sit in my lap to cry.
 We talked about what had happened.
 “They picked up the airplane we brought.
 You didn’t like that.”

 While he settled, he watched as the other child took the plane to the top of the slide.

 “Doing?”
 Z asked.
 The other child sent the plane down the slide, and it skidded down towards us at top speed.
 Z was delighted and ran to give the plane back to the other child, saying, “Fly!
 Again!”
 Then they practiced sending the plane and a toy car down the slide together.

 Z was building the understanding that another child may have an interesting idea about using a toy.
 This is related to developing theory of mind, the ability to understand that other people think differently than you do.

 How to Prepare for Next Time

 A child that experiences loss feels motivation to develop new strategies for interacting with children.
-They learn there are many options for solving a conflict, like trading one toy for another, moving away from the other child, or just hanging on tight.
-Each one of these strategies is a useful preview for solving adult conflicts.
+They learn there are many options for solving a conflict, like trading one toy for another, moving away from the other child, or just hanging on tightly.
+Each one of these strategies is a useful tool for solving conflicts all throughout life.

-If we give children opportunities to solve conflicts with minimal guidance (we ensure safety and narrate), some of the time toys will get taken.
-It can be very difficult for us adults to see this, but it helps to keep in mind that there is something to be learned even in those difficult moments.
+If we give children opportunities to solve conflicts with minimal guidance (we always ensure safety and can narrate struggle), some of the time toys will get taken.
+It can be difficult for us adults to see this, but it helps to keep in mind that there is something to be learned even in those difficult moments.
 By providing children with these opportunities, we help them become resilient, empathetic, and flexible.